KittyCAD/geometric-constraint-playground/docs/design-doc.md

 ### 5.3 Numerical Solve

-After pre-processing, the simplified system(s) of equations are passed to an iterative numerical solver, likely a sparse quasi-Newton method.
+After pre-processing, the simplified system(s) of equations are passed to an iterative numerical solver, likely a sparse Newton method.

 ### 5.3.1 Solver States & Solve Paths